DanielV502/CyberCTF_Assignment_4/C2_Redaction_gone_wrong.md

 ### 2. Challenge: Redaction gone wrong (Easy)

-* The challenge request to download a report and check for some critical data.
+* The challenge requests to download a report and check for some critical data.
 * The use of the tool “pdftotext” was usefull to manipulate the pdf contents on plain text.
 * The script help us to get the flag hidden on the document: